 James Bourdier (aka Jim Bourdier)(Opelousas, LA, February 28, 1929 - November 22, 1987, Atlanta, GA)

-James H. Meredith with his parents in Kosciusko, showing off graduation cuff links, August 18, 1963
+James H. Meredith poses with his parents at their home Kosciusko, Mississippi and shows off the cuff links that were agraduation present from them, August 1963

 Vintage wire photograph on paper

-Graduation Gift: James H. Meredith poses with his parents at their home in Kosciusko today and shows off cuff links that were their graduation present to him.
-He stopped at their home for lunch enroute to Oxford, where he is scheduled to become first black student in the history of Ole Miss to receive a diploma.
-Graduation ceremonies will be held in the grove this afternoon.
+James H. Meredith poses with his parents at their home Kosciusko, Mississippi and shows off the cuff links that were agraduation present from them.
+He stopped at their home for lunch en route to Oxford, where he is scheduled to become the first black in the history of Ole Miss (University of Mississippi) to receive a diploma.

-James Howard Meredith (born June 25, 1933) is a trailblazer in the Civil Rights movement.
-In 1962, he became the first black American student admitted to the University of Mississippi, following an intense legal battle in the federal courts.
-In 1966, Meredith planned a solo 220-mile March Against Fear from Memphis, Tennessee, to Jackson, Mississippi to highlight continuing racism in the South and to encourage voter registration after passage of the Voting Rights Act.
-On the second day, he was shot by a white gunman and suffered numerous wounds.
+James Howard Meredith (born June 25, 1933) is a trailblazer in the Civil Rights Movement.
+In 1962, he became the first black student admitted to the University of Mississippi, following an intense legal battle in the federal courts.
+In 1966, Meredith planned a solo 220-mile March Against Fear from Memphis, Tennessee, to Jackson, Mississippi to highlight continuing racism in the South and encourage voter registration after passage of the Voting Rights Act.
+The second day, he was shot by a white gunman and suffered numerous wounds.
 Leaders of major organizations vowed to complete the march in his name after he was taken to the hospital.
 During his recovery, more people from across the country became involved as marchers.
-Meredith rejoined the march, and when he and other leaders entered Jackson on June 26, they were leading an estimated 15,000 marchers in what was the largest civil rights march in Mississippi.
+Meredith rejoined the march.
+When he and other leaders entered Jackson on June 26, they were leading an estimated 15,000 marchers in what was the largest Civil Rights march in Mississippi.

 Wire photographs were originally transmitted over phonelines, then later, by satellite.
 They were first used in the early 1920s.
 Associated Press became a leader with this.
 After pigment touch-ups, etc., the print is put into a drum (like a drum scanner).
 The image gets converted into audio tones that are transmitted.
 The tones are received and beamed onto photo-sensitive paper.
 Wire photographs are copies without originals---they are hybrid, transmitted objects.
 (Britt Salvesen, Curator and Department Head, Photography Department, Los Angeles County Museum of Art, March 30-31, 2022)